Compositionality of Rewriting Rules with Conditions: Category-theoretical preliminaries

-As advocated in particular in the work of Ehrig~\cite{Braatz:2010aa}, one of the most optimal compromises for a very general setting in which DPO (and, as we shall see, also SqPO) rewriting theories involving constraints on objects and morphisms may be formulated efficiently is provided by $\cM$-adhesive categories with certain additional special properties.
+As advocated in particular in the work of Ehrig~\cite{Braatz:2010aa}, one of the optimal compromises for a general setting in which DPO (and, as we shall see, also SqPO) rewriting theories involving constraints on objects and morphisms can be formulated efficiently is provided by $\cM$-adhesive categories with certain additional special properties.
 A central role in this setup is played by the following concepts: